-- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes may not return any of your investment.
+- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes may not return any of your initial investment.
 The return on your initial investment will reflect the daily deduction of the index fee and the daily rebalancing adjustment amount from the level of the Index and, in the case of an early repurchase, the deduction of the Repurchase Fee Amount.
-Please see "-You May Receive Less Than Your Initial Investment Due to the Index Fee and the Daily Rebalancing Adjustment Amount and, in the Case Of Early Repurchase, the Repurchase Fee Amount" below for more information.
-You will lose some or all of your initial investment at maturity or upon early repurchase if the level of the Index decreases over the term of the notes or, in the case of an early repurchase, does not increase sufficiently to offset the Repurchase Fee Amount. - CREDIT RISK OF JPMORGAN CHASE & Co.
+Please see "-You May Receive Less Than Your Initial Investment Due to the Index Fee and the Daily Rebalancing Adjustment Amount and, in the Case of Early Repurchase, the Repurchase Fee Amount" below for more information.
+You will lose some or all of your initial investment at maturity if the level of the Index decreases from the Initial Index Level to the Ending Index Level.
+In the case of an early repurchase, you will lose some or all of your initial investment if, between the Inception Date and the relevant Valuation Date, the level of the Index decreases or does not increase sufficiently to offset the Repurchase Fee Amount. - CREDIT RISK OF JPMORGAN CHASE & CO.
 The notes are subject to the credit risk of JPMorgan Chase & Co., and our credit ratings and credit spreads may adversely affect the market value of the notes.
-Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes at maturity or upon early repurchase, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes. - YOU MAY RECEIVE LESS THAN YOUR INITIAL INVESTMENT DUE TO THE INDEX FEE AND THE DAILY REBALANCING ADJUSTMENT AMOUNT AND, IN THE CASE OF EARLY REPURCHASE, THE REPURCHASE FEE AMOUNT Because the Index closing level reflects the daily deduction of the index fee and the daily rebalancing adjustment amount, the level of the Index will decrease if the performance of the VIX futures contracts included in the Index, based on their official settlement prices, is not sufficient to offset the deduction of the index fee and the daily rebalancing adjustment amount.
+Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes.
+Any actual or potential change in our creditworthiness or credit spreads, as determined by the market for taking our credit risk, is likely to adversely affect the value of the notes.
+If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - YOU MAY RECEIVE LESS THAN YOUR INITIAL INVESTMENT DUE TO THE INDEX FEE AND THE DAILY REBALANCING ADJUSTMENT AMOUNT AND, IN THE CASE OF EARLY REPURCHASE, THE REPURCHASE FEE AMOUNT - Because the Index closing level reflects the daily deduction of the index fee and the daily rebalancing adjustment amount, the level of the Index will decrease if the performance of the synthetic positions in VIX futures contracts included in the Index, based on their official settlement prices, is not sufficient to offset the deduction of the index fee and the daily rebalancing adjustment amount.
 Please see "-The Daily Rebalancing Adjustment Amount Is Likely to Have a Substantial Adverse Effect on the Level of the Index Over Time" below for more information.
 Moreover, if you request that we repurchase your notes prior to maturity, you will be charged a Repurchase Fee Amount of \$5.00 per \$1,000 principal amount note you request that we repurchase, which will further reduce the amount you will receive upon early repurchase.
-If the level of the Index decreases (due to the index fee, daily rebalancing adjustment amount or otherwise) or does not increase sufficiently to offset the Repurchase Fee Amount, if applicable, you will lose some or all of your initial investment at maturity or upon early repurchase. - THE DAILY REBALANCING ADJUSTMENT AMOUNT IS LIKELY TO HAVE A SUBSTANTIAL ADVERSE EFFECT ON THE LEVEL OF THE INDEX OVER TIME Unlike the index fee, the rebalancing adjustment factor, which is used to calculate the daily rebalancing adjustment amount, is not a per annum fee.
-The daily rebalancing adjustment amount is equal to the sum of (1) a rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index), applied to the aggregate notional amount of each of the VIX futures contracts hypothetically traded that day and (2) an additional amount equal to the rebalancing adjustment factor of between 0.20% and 0.50% per day (depending on the level of the VIX Index) applied to the amount of the change, if any, in the level of the exposure to the synthetic short position.
+If the level of the Index decreases (due to the index fee, daily rebalancing adjustment amount or otherwise) from the Initial Index Level to the Ending Index Level, you will lose some or all of your initial investment at maturity.
+In the case of an early repurchase, if, between the Inception Date and the relevant Valuation Date, the level of the Index decreases (due to the index fee, daily rebalancing adjustment amount or otherwise) or does not increase sufficiently to offset the Repurchase Fee Amount, you will lose some or all of your initial investment.